Let’s start from the beginning /// or click here to skip to why it should matter to you.

 What do you do?

 I’m a story-teller.
-More specifically, in terms of what I can do for you, I’m a brand designer.
+More specifically, in terms of what I can do for you, I’m a user experience designer.

 Who do you do it for?

-I’m particularly keen on service providers that lead with a socially progressive message.
+I’m particularly keen on software business owners or aspiring entrepreneurs that want to lead with a socially progressive message.

-I only need a website/infographic/icon/poster/SaaS solution.
+I only need a website/infographic/icon/poster/native app.
 Will You Help Me?

 Probably not.
 But hey, don’t take it the wrong way.
 I’ve plenty of awesome creatives I can refer you to.
 It’s just that I’m a long-term relationship kinda guy.
 We’re in it for the long haul and I truly want to be sure we’ll be a great fit to work together so I want to know EVERYTHING about what your business does.

-It’s why ALL of my clients go through an exploratory phase known as the Brandstorm.
+It’s why ALL of my clients go through an exploratory phase known as the UX Audit.

 You can learn more about that by following this link.